denv3rr/SimpleHarmonics/README.md

-# Harmonic Visualizer (C++)

-A modular-exponentiation powered **visualizer** that generates repeating sequences and maps them into dynamic ASCII animations.
+A modular-exponentiation **visualizer** that generates repeating sequences and maps them into dynamic ASCII animations.
-No external dependencies — just C++17.

 ---